How the State of Indiana discovered what mattered most to their older residents.

 What Older Adults in Indiana Think About Their Communities

-Because dozens of municipalities have conducted CASOA, Indiana also can see where they stack up compared to jurisdictions across the US.
-And because Indiana leaders have conducted CASOA three times since 2013, leaders have a clear understanding of what metrics are improving, staying the same, or decreasing.
+And because Indiana conducted the survey multiple times over the years, leaders have a clear understanding of what metrics are improving, staying the same, or decreasing.

 “I really pushed for us to do CASOA again because we do have that longitudinal measure of the pulse that is going on around the state with older Hoosiers,” said Erin Wright, Director of Access & Engagement for Indiana’s Division of Aging.
 “So that is a huge benefit of CASOA.”